 Research on the Horizon and What’s New?

 There are two areas of research that may change the way patients with spinal stenosis are treated.
 First, surgeons are developing ways to perform decompression procedures through smaller incisions.
 These techniques may cause less pain after the operation.
 They may allow quicker return to normal activities.
-Researchers are studying whether these new techniques are as effective and safe as the traditional procedures.
+Researchers are studying whether these new techniques are as effective and safe as traditional procedures.

 Surgeons are also beginning to use manufactured bone-forming proteins to fuse the spine.
 These proteins replace harvesting bone from the patient’s hip.
 Harvesting a bone graft usually requires another skin incision.
 It can cause pain after the operation.
 However, the use of bone-forming proteins in the back of the spine for first-time surgeries is currently considered experimental.
 It is not approved by the U.S. Food and Drug Administration.